 [If you’re sending as a direct message you can now wait for a response.]

-I’m not sure if you heard, but we recently started back running sessions again.
+I’m not sure if you heard, but we’ve recently started [a new session time or returning after a break or running a new style of class].
 We’ve been missing your [personal attribute] in our Friday morning sessions.
 Have you been thinking about coming back at all?

 Here’s a snap of the group from last Friday: